 Holland: Springtime in the bulbfields

-Spring officially starts in just a few days.
-Time to visit the Netherlands.
+Spring has officially started.
+Time to visit the bulbfields in The Netherlands.

 With millions of flowering bulbs in bloom the landscape of the ‘Bollenstreek’ is a kaleidoscope of eye-searing colour interspersed with a gentler palette of muted pastel shades.
 Add a windmill and you have a quintessential Dutch scene.